 - Lusha – A tool that enriches contact details and helps find accurate emails.

-Find Emails in Clay:
+- Find Emails in Clay:

 After integrating these APIs, I can use Clay to search for and pull the email addresses associated with each person from my list.
-The platform does this automatically, cross-referencing public databases, company websites, and other reliable sources. -
+The platform does this automatically, cross-referencing public databases, company websites, and other reliable sources. - Verification:

-Step #5: Buy Mailboxes & Add Redirects (Never Put Links in Cold Emails)
+Step 5: Buy Mailboxes & Add Redirects (Never Put Links in Cold Emails)

 Most people never click links in cold emails.
 That’s just the reality.

-So if I’m emailing from dmitry@topicranker.com they would copy paste “topicranker.com” and go to the website.
+So if I’m emailing from dmitry@topicranker.com, they would copy paste “topicranker.com” and go to the website.

 The Hidden Danger: Your Real Domain Can Get Blacklisted